Additional Residence Hall Policies

 Individual pairs of roommates have the option of decreasing, but not extending, stated visitation hours.
 All residents of the floor are expected to follow the visitation policy and respect any additional regulations developed in the floor contract.
 Abuse of the policy will result in banning the visitor from the floor for a period of time and both visitor and host being subject to disciplinary sanctions.

-An integral part of the roomate contract is the issue of visitation.
+An integral part of the roommate contract is the issue of visitation.
 It is expected that residents will not encroach on their roommates' rights by violating the roommate contract or abusing the visitor privilege.

 Guests from off campus are the responsibility of the Moravian host.
 A resident who intends to have an overnight guest must secure the permission of the affected roommate(s) in advance of the visitor's arrival.
 If the guest has a vehicle, the vehicle must be registered with the Department of Campus Safety and Police.

 Visitation on the Moravian campus is a privilege, not a right.
 Thus the College reserves the right via the vice president for student affairs/dean of students to cancel the privilege if it is abused.
 Enforcement of the visitation policy is the responsibility of all residents of a unit.

 Residence Hall Restrooms

 Visitors to a floor (of the opposite gender) are not permitted to use the bathroom facilities on that floor; they should go to a same-sex floor or public restroom to use the facilities.
 There are public restrooms available in every residence hall.

 Bonfires and open pit burning are not permitted on campus.